Beverly Briley: Career

 Briley began practicing in 1932.
 Briley served in the U.S. Navy during World War II as a quartermaster aboard the USS David Taylor.
 After the war, he ran a successful campaign for county judge (chief executive) of Davidson County in 1950, serving until 1963.

 Briley was a champion of metropolitan government and supported the merger of Nashville and Davidson County government.
 In 1963 he won election against Davidson County tax assessor Clifford Allen, another longtime Nashville politician, and became the first mayor of what is known as Metro Nashville.
-In 1966, his main opponent was Ben West, the former mayor of the earlier City of Nashville municipal government.
-Briley won the election in a runoff.
+In 1966, his main opponent was Ben West, the last pre-consolidation mayor of Nashville.
+Briley defeated West in a runoff.
 Briley was reelected in 1971, also in a runoff.
 He was prevented by term limits from running again in 1975.
 He remained active in Nashville politics until his death five years later.
 Altogether, he served as chief executive of Davidson County and of Nashville for 25 years.

 Briley took a fairly progressive position on the Civil Rights Movement, an important question for mayors of Southern cities at the time.
 He readily cooperated with black leaders and is generally credited with helping smooth the transition away from racial segregation in Nashville.
 Public schools and lunch counters had already been desegregated by the time he took office.
 In 1965, Briley described the Ku Klux Klan as "merchants of hate" and said they were "not welcome" in Nashville.

+In 1969, Briley served as the president of the National League of Cities.

 On other issues, he was a conservative Democrat; in 1972 he was the area leader of "Democrats for Nixon," in an effort to strengthen southern support for Republican national candidates.
 That year, Nixon became the first Republican presidential candidate to carry Davidson County since the Reconstruction era.
 Most Republicans had been disenfranchised in Tennessee and other Southern states as Southern Democrats passed new constitutions after the Civil War to suppress black voting by raising barriers to voter registration.

 Personal life and death

 Briley married Dorothy Gordon in 1934.
 They had two children together, Cliff and Diane.
 He was an alcoholic.
 His grandson David Briley was the Mayor of Nashville after the resignation of Megan Barry.

-Briley died of bladder cancer on September 14, 1980 at the Vanderbilt University Hospital in Nashville at the age of 66, just months after the death of his wife.
+Briley died of bladder cancer on September 14, 1980, at the Vanderbilt University Hospital in Nashville at the age of 66, just months after the death of his wife.
 His funeral was held at the Inglewood Baptist Church, and he was buried at Spring Hill Cemetery in Nashville.